 But, does that advice apply to divorce?
 I mean, dating someone for a few months (the Boston guy) is certainly different than a marriage.
 Being friends with your ex after a divorce might not be possible in your mind if the person hurt you deeply (which is the case in most divorces.)
 I mean, how can you be friends with your ex if he or she cheated?
 Left you?
 Was mean to you?
 Ignored you?

 Here’s the answer…

-But, being friends with your ex is certainly possible after the dust settles–after the divorce is final and time has gone by, and some of the feelings of resentment, anger and bitterness have faded.
+But, being friends with your ex is certainly possible after some time goes by–usually after the divorce is final, and some of the feelings of resentment, anger and bitterness have faded.
 The new girlfriend or boyfriend your ex got two minutes after you separated is something you won’t forget, but now you are a little bit more OK with it.

 Despite all the hurt I experienced towards the end of my marriage and after, I had forgotten how incredibly kind my ex husband can be, and how much he makes my kids and I laugh.
 In other words, memories of the good qualities start to squeeze out the recollections of the bad times.
 And if you think about it, any therapist will tell you that long-term, we all remember the good and tend to forget the bad in our pasts.

 It took my ex and I a long time to get to a place of what I consider friendship.
 Also, being friends with your ex might seem like a business deal at times, and I actually think that’s OK.
 In other words, being friends with your ex is so much better for the kids, as coparenting is so much easier and the kids see that despite the divorce, Mom and Dad are on the same page.
 This helps immensely with disciplining and creating rules and boundaries for kids.

 The thing is, whether or not you are friends with your ex, the two of you will always be in a business deal together.
 That business deal is your children.